Compare two cars

 Verdict

-Mitsubishi appears just a bit more reliable, although the difference is truly marginal.
+Toyota appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Pajero offers significantly better overall protection, taking the lead here.
 When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
 4Runner , on the other hand, consumps significantly less fuel, and that's a big plus.
-No mistake, whatever you decide here, but I'd still go for the Toyota.
+I believe that, when we take all into account, we have only one winner here - the Toyota.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.